8char/AtlasFramework/docs/atlasloader/gettingstarted/loading-your-addons.md

 ## Environment

 All Module Files (excluding `info.lua`) are loaded inside a custom environment, this has the effect that global variables setup normally are not inside `_G` but stored in `AModules[name]`.<br>
 All Variables/Functions inside `_G` are still accessible.
-However they will need to be accesed using the `_G.<GLOBAL VARIABLE>` if they are being overshadowed by a local environment variable.<br>
+However they will need to be accesed using `_G.<GLOBAL VARIABLE>` if they are being overshadowed by a local environment variable.<br>
 See the following examples:

 ```lua